-The Authority employed circa 1,008 Full Time Equivalents at the end of March 2017 to deliver its services.
+The Authority employed circa 995 full time equivalent employees at the end of March 2019, (approximately 973 full time equivalents), to deliver its services.
 Most of the staff are involved in front line service delivery (Firefighters, Marine Rescue and Community Prevention work).